 If you believe that, at all, I have some ocean front property smack dab in the middle of Arizona that you can only see if you are drinking the Kool-Aid that is spiked.

 As Hurricane Michael barreled down on Florida, we prepared to deploy.
-We knew it would be bad.
+We knew it would be bad, in all of our walls we have put Shoulder Bolts to secure them.

 Not the hurricane, the aftermath.
 So many clients with ocean front homes and in desperate need of seawall repair.
 When it actually came time to honor all those promises backed by premium dollars.
 For those of us in this industry who do not get paid until, and unless… we perform, knew precisely what was about to occur, and yet, were completely powerless to stop it.